For more information, see:

 Whether it's reading material on a web site or reading the posts in a newsgroup, it is SO easy to get upset about what one observes online.

 As Brother Preston Burner labored over his hand-built computer trying to unite Masons in the new world of online communications with his Bulletin Board system, we know he could barely conceive what has come to pass in just ten years.
 Getting a couple of dozen Masons to send messages via computer was quite an accomplishment in 1990!

-Things changed rapidly, and now - a decade later - messages sent from Boston are read in Sydney within minutes.
-However keeping up with the instantaneous flow of thoughts and ideas is sometimes overwhelming.
+Things changed rapidly, and now messages sent from Boston are read in Sydney within a nanosecond.
+However keeping up with the instantaneous flow of thoughts and ideas is overwhelming.
 So too can be addressing the various issues relating to online behavior.

 As Masons first began to meet each other in online venues, they discovered something unknown to all but a few: freemasonry is practiced in many different ways in different parts of the world - and even in different parts of one's own country.